-This article will provide you with a complete guide to the final inspection checklist.
-Don’t miss a thing—read on for tips on how to create your own final inspection checklist!
+This article will provide a complete guide to the final inspection checklist.
+Don’t miss a thing—read on for tips on creating your final inspection checklist!

 What is a Final Inspection Checklist?